• John Grinder (co-creator of NLP), shares about 2 topics that are in NLP courses in India and abroad (usually NLP Practitioner courses).

 2 - Strategies

-When I attended International NLP courses facilitated by John Grinder (co-creator of NLP and New Code NLP)and got certified by him personally to provide Internationally certified NLP and New Code NLP courses, John Grinder spent ample of time during his NLP courses to distinguish between process and content for us as NLP Trainer and NLP coach.
+When I attended International NLP courses facilitated by John Grinder (co-creator of NLP and New Code NLP)and got certified by him personally to facilitate Internationally certified NLP and New Code NLP courses, John Grinder spent ample of time during his NLP courses to distinguish between process and content for us as NLP Trainer and NLP coach.

 Certainly, what differentiates Neuro Linguistic Programming (NLP) from other change/influence methodologies is that Neuro Linguistic Programming (NLP) is purely process-based.

 Hence, NLP training style is designed to be practical and experiential and not theory based with content imposed by NLP Trainers.
 NLP trainings are not designed to preach you how to live life but rather through your experience during the NLP course, you discover your own awareness through which you find your way of living life.